 A 2018 review published in MOJ Yoga & Physical Therapy explored the benefits of performing squats, deadlifts, and bench press had on strength and overall health.
 It concluded that a physiological response of the deadlift was whole-body strength, power, and sports performance.
 (1)

-Compared to other exercises that tax as many muscles as the deadlift, the deadlift lets you lift a lot of weight.
+The deadlift has a much higher potential “ceiling” for strength gain than most other full-body exercises.
 You’ll get stronger in a hip hinge position but also make neurological strength adaptations that carry over to other compound movements such as the bench press and barbell squats.

 [Related: How to Build Your Own One-Rep Max Calculator]